 Main regulations and labels :

-• Law to Reduce the Environmental Footprint of the Digital Sector (REEN)This French legislation aims to promote data centres that consume less energy and emit fewer greenhouse gases, with quantified targets to be achieved by 2030.
+- Law on Reducing the Environmental Footprint of Digital Technology (REEN): this French legislation aims to promote data centers that are less energy‑intensive and less greenhouse‑gas‑emitting, with quantified targets to be achieved by 2030.

-• Code of Conduct for Data CentresThis European initiative encourages the voluntary adoption of best practices to improve energy efficiency.
+- Code of Conduct for Data Centres: this European initiative encourages the voluntary adoption of best practices to improve energy efficiency in data centers.

 * This significant increase can be explained by two main factors: